the microsampling blog

 a history of the VAMS concept

-In 2014, Neoteryx was spun off from its parent company, Phenomenex, to develop, manufacture, and sell Mitra® microsampling devices, based on Volumetric Absorptive Microsampling (VAMS™) technology.
-For the first time, Microsampling Specialist Dr. James B. Rudge shares the full story of how this breakthrough came to be.
+In 2014, Neoteryx was spun off from its parent company, Phenomenex, to develop, manufacture, and sell Mitra® microsampling devices, based on Volumetric Absorptive Microsampling.
+The company's microsampling products are based on proprietary VAMS® technology.
+Here, co-inventor and Microsampling Technical Director James B. Rudge, PhD, shares the full story of how this volumetric microsampling breakthrough came to be.

-In 2008, while I was still working at Phenomenex, I attended the 30th BMSS meeting in York.
+In 2008, while I was still working at Phenomenex, I attended the 30th BMSS meeting in York, England.
 During this meeting, I met with my friend Dr. Neil Spooner, who was working at GlaxoSmithKline in Ware, leading a team in the DMPK department looking at new technologies.

 This was when the idea of VAMS dawned on me.

-My father is diabetic and tests his blood sugars using test strips, which take up a microsample of blood and are analysed using a point of care device.
-Talking to Neil, I wondered aloud whether something could be developed for DBS where the device is easy to collect blood from and has, like a capillary, a volumetric component to it, while retraining all the other value drivers of DBS.
-Neil said that this sounded like a neat idea, so I decided to develop some concepts at home.
+My father was diabetic and he had to test his blood sugars daily using a finger-prick and test strips, which take up a microsample of blood.
+These blood samples were analyzed using a small point-of-care device.
+Talking to Neil, I wondered aloud whether something like this could be developed as an alternative to DBS where the sampling device is easy to use and has a volumetric component to it.
+Neil said this sounded like a great idea, so I decided to develop some concepts for VAMS at home.

-The first prototype I looked at involved taking DBS paper and fixing it in a holder.
+The first prototype I created involved taking DBS paper and fixing it in a holder.
 The idea of this was to apply the sampler to the blood and allow it to collect laterally.

 The next concept was designed to build in a retractable functionality.
-It had a wedge-shaped design to the end to see if the flow of blood would stop at the tapered edge.
+It had a wedge-shaped design at the end to see if the flow of blood would stop at the tapered edge.

 VAMSConcept2.jpg